For information on Identifying Ginseng, please Click Here

 Q-- Do you have American Ginseng seeds?

 A-- Yes, we have stratified American Ginseng seeds.
 We do not sell green seeds.
 We now have a local mountain seed source.
+Sometimes we have seeds left from fall that we sell as sprouted seeds the first week in March.

 Organic Ginseng Seeds: